-- 1. SCAR should establish a process by which all members of the University community may request that a matter be considered by Senate. - 2.
-A formal question period at the beginning of Senate should be re-introduced.
-SRC suggests that written questions should be accepted up to four days before Senate meets.
-Questions presented without notice might not be answered until the following Senate meeting. - 3.
-The President should ensure that Senate considers all matters of University-wide importance.
-This follows the lead established for policies established by the recommendations of the ad hoc Senate Committee on University Policies. - 4.
-More effort should be made to seek Senate's advice on issues and policies which are still "in-process".

-5. The distribution of graduand lists should end; lists could be consulted by Senators prior to a meeting at which graduands were to be recommended.
+- 1. SCAR should establish a process by which all members of the University community may request that a matter be considered by Senate.
+[SCAR/Senate] - 2.
+SCAR should initiate a formal question period at the beginning of Senate on a trial basis.
+SRC suggests that written questions should be accepted up to three working days before Senate meets.
+Questions presented without notice might not be answered until the following Senate meeting.
+[SCAR/Senate] - 3.
+The President should ensure that Senate considers all matters that fall within the proposed statement of purpose for Senate.
+[President] - 4.
+Senate committees and the administration should make more effort to seek Senate's advice on issues and policies that are still "in-process".
+[Committee chairs, senior administrators] - 5.
+Senate should agree to end the distribution of graduand lists; Senators could consult lists prior to a meeting at which graduands were to be recommended.
+[SCAR/Senate]